Patient record requests

 Accessing medical records

-• Children can access their own record and information in their mother’s record about themselves.
+• Children can access their own medical record and information in their mother’s record about themselves.

-Access to information about birth mothers will depend on the type of information recorded in the medical record.
-If you do not have the consent of your birth mother, or their senior next of kin, our Freedom of Information (FOI) team will work with you and release as much information as is allowed under the law.
-Download the Application for medical records relating to adoption.
+Children wanting to access their mother's medical record can do so if they have the consent of their birth mother or her most senior next of kin.
+If this is not possible, our Freedom of Information (FOI) team will work with you and release as much information as is allowed under the law.

 Fees

-There is no cost for accessing medical records related to historical adoptions.
+There is no cost for accessing medical records related to historical cases where mothers and babies were forcibly separated.